anvk/a11yAccordion/README.md

 ﻿# a11yAccordion v0.3.1

-> An accessible easy to use Accordion widget.
+> An accessible and easy to use Accordion widget.

 ## Prerequisites